MUJI Looks Simple Until You Copy It

 It is a system that rarely panics.

-When everything is clear and predictable, your brain stops negotiating.
+When everything is clear and predictable, something shifts.
+Your brain stops negotiating.

 You do not have to decode the packaging.
 You do not have to hunt for the important information.
-You do not have to wonder what is being sold, or what it is trying to convince you of.
 The hierarchy stays steady.
 The tone stays steady.
-Even the materials feel intentional.
+Even the materials feel like a considered answer rather than a default setting.

 Minimal design has nowhere to hide.
 If the system is sloppy, it looks cheap.
 If the system holds up, it looks calm.